A quarter of an ounce of weed is 7 grams. That's the short answer. The long answer has to do with how and why weed is measured the way it is.

-What is a Quarter of Weed?
+What is a quarter of weed?

-What is a Gram of Weed?
+What is a gram of weed?

-How Many Grams are in a Quarter of Weed?
+How many grams are in a quarter of weed?

-- 1 eighth = ⅛-ounce = 3.5 grams
+- 1 eighth = eight of an ounce = 3.5 grams

-- 1 quarter = ¼-ounce = 7 grams
+- 1 quarter = quarter of an ounce = 7 grams

-- 1 half = ½-ounce = 14 grams
+- 1 half = half an ounce = 14 grams

 - 1 ounce = 28 grams

-If your budtender does not weigh out your weed, ask them to — and if they refuse, you may want to consider going to a different dispensary.
-If you live in a state with pre-packaged flower and the dispensary doesn't have a scale, you can also get a scale to use at home, both to ensure you're getting the right quantity from your local dispensary or to weigh out any cannabis you're growing at home.
-Just make sure to buy a scale that's designed to handle weight by the gram; that way, you can accurately weigh out grams, eighths, quarters, and other quantities of cannabis.
+If your budtender does not weigh out your weed, ask them to.
+If they refuse, you may want to shop at a different dispensary.
+If you live in a state with pre-packaged flower and the dispensary doesn't have a scale, you can get a scale to use at home, both to ensure you're getting the right quantity from your local dispensary or to weigh out any cannabis you're growing at home.
+Again, just be sure to buy a scale that's designed to handle weight by the gram.
+That way, you can accurately weigh out grams, eighths, quarters, and other common weed measurements.